phrdang/cs180-portfolio/proj4/index.md

 | :--- | :--- |
 | ![worksheet](assets/a/1/worksheet/worksheet.jpg) | ![art](assets/a/1/art/art.jpg) |

 For image mosaicing, I needed to take 3 sets of photos of the same scenery and the same center of projection (e.g. only the camera lens rotates, but the axis of rotation is the same).
 I chose to take pictures of a hike on the [Berkeley Fire Trails](https://maps.app.goo.gl/qPmW1P4tjoZkJzYS8), a [path on campus](https://maps.app.goo.gl/k5gq2NBvM3SLgfNg7) between Valley Life Sciences Building and Haviland Hall, and a view of Doe Library and the Memorial Glade going down [the North Gate path](https://maps.app.goo.gl/rxjzH346awgBhQjA7).
+I also rescaled these images by a factor of `0.3`.

 | Location | Left Image | Right Image |
 | :--- | :--- | :--- |